ORNL-QCI/VOQC/README.md

 Mapping algorithms for SQIR programs.

 - mapper/SimpleMapping.v: Simple mapping for an architecture described by a directed graph.
-- mapper/SimpleMappingWithLayout.v: Extends the simple mapping examples with an arbitrary initial layout. **(WIP)**
 - mapper/MappingExamples.v: Verified circuit mapping examples for linear nearest neighbor, 2D grid, and IBM Tenerife architectures.

 ### examples